You are here

 1. What time should we arrive?
 Please don't show up more than 60 minutes before your division's judging time.
 Your team must arrive at least one hour before your division's judging time ends.
 If you arrive later than that, you will not have time to make it through judging.
 Your team only needs to be present for its division's judging time.
 Judging is first come, first served.
 Judging times will be announced and emailed to participants before the end of the year.

 2. What should we bring?
-Bring your device and engineering journal.
+Bring your devices, launcher and engineering journal.
+You will also need safety glasses and a head protection for each team member.
 You can bring tools for working on your device in the pit, but they must be hand tools because there is no power.
 We recommend bringing a wagon or cart to carry your things.

 3. Do we need to stay the entire day, or can we leave after we’ve been judged?
 You only need to stay for judging, but we hope you’ll stay for the awards ceremony.
 It’s a great opportunity to see what other teams have done and celebrate the hard work of all participants!

 4. Where should adults go when the team starts the check-in and judging process?
 The team’s adviser is the only adult allowed to accompany the team into the pit, where they wait to begin the judging process.
 Everyone else must find a seat in the bleachers.
 When the team is called for judging, the adviser must sit in the bleachers.

 5. How long does the judging process take?
 Two to three hours.